Introduce yourself. What is your name and where are you from?

 What artists or type of art inspires you?

 Carrie Moyer, Mark Bradford, Terry Winters, and Anita Ford are all artists that have been heavily influential in how I create my studio practice.
 I am drawn to their use of colors and surface manipulation.
-Mark Bradford’s heavy surface manipulation has been the biggest inspiration of how I make my paintings with the physical layers he builds.
+Mark Bradford’s heavy surface manipulation has been the biggest inspiration for how I make my paintings with the physical layers he builds.
 I love how Carrie Moyer, Terry Winters, and Anita Ford use colors and patterns to make layers that give the painting immense depth on a flat surface.

 Could you talk about your BFA Thesis?

-For over a year now I have been interested in location: what makes a place a place.
-My thesis stems off of this idea, but in a more personal manner.
+For over a year now I have been interested in a location: what makes a place a place.
+My thesis stems from this idea, but in a more personal manner.
 As I thought more into this idea of location, I began to think about the places in my life that I long after for security.
 Everybody has places in their lives that are a way to escape for comfort and refuge.
-Ironically, these places can also be the place that births or triggers anxieties of life.
+Ironically, these places can also be the place that births or triggers anxieties in life.
 My paintings communicate this conflict through the manipulation of the surface.
 The process in which I approach my paintings is by taking familiar materials and layering them onto a flat surface until nothing is recognizable to its origin.
 I take materials such as table placemats, fabric and paper napkins, tissue paper, newspaper, string, construction plastic, and other found objects in combination with acrylic and house paint to aid in this manipulation of the surface.
 The main idea is to create conflict in a secure place.
 The paintings communicate two sides of a conflict within one frame, but these two sides need each other to survive even though they are conflicting.
 I want the viewer to engage in each piece by finding an element or area in the painting that they think is winning the conflicting communication taking place.

 How has the Department of Art & Art History fostered your growth as an artist?

 The department has been able to aid my growth, as I have needed it as I have grown in the department.
 The fundamental classes, especially color theory, taught me how complex art can be, and that nothing in art is truly accidental.
-No one color is placed the in the manner that is and where it is just because, there is a lot of thought behind each area of a piece of art.
+No one color is placed in the manner that is and where it is just because there is a lot of thought behind each area of a piece of art.
 Once I learned this, the department helped me figure out how to apply these fundamental lessons to my own art while combining my own abstract thoughts.